-The McCabe Union Elementary School District developed this goal recognizing the importance of addressing the social-emotional needs of all student demographic groups including English Learners, Students with Disabilities, Foster Youth, Low Income and Homeless Youth.
-CA School Dashboard data for the McCabe Union Elementary School District (prior to COVID-19 school closures and Distance Learning) indicate elevated chronic absenteeism rates for these student groups in comparison to the attendance data of All Students.
+The McCabe Union Elementary School District developed this goal recognizing the importance of addressing the social-emotional needs of all student demographic groups including English Learners, Students with Disabilities, Foster Youth, Low Income and Homeless Youth and with a specific emphasis for our students with two or more races that are our identified for Additional Targeted Support and Improvement for chronic absenteeism.
+California School Dashboard data for the McCabe Union Elementary School District (prior to COVID-19 school closures and Distance Learning) indicate elevated chronic absenteeism rates for these student groups in comparison to the attendance data of All Students.
 Educational parnters' input values the district's character development PeaceBuilder program along with education on Safety themes (bullying, digital citizenship, etc) as factors that have the biggest impact on student safety and sense of belonging.